 SendAnEmail.
 If true, the email for this email step is sent as a reply to the email conversation from the previous email step.
 By sending the email as a reply to a previous email, targets and users see a conversation view of the emails.
-This field can’t be true for the first email step in a sales cadence, because the first email from a sales cadence must start a new conversation with the target.
+This field can’t be true for the first email step in a cadence, because the first email from a cadence must start a new conversation with the target.

 HasVariant: This field is valid for step types